Sirimal Wijesinghe: Journalism

-Wijesinghe has been an editor of numerous newspapers and periodicals in Sri Lanka for the last 30 years.
-He is often known for presenting controversial feature articles and social and cultural analyses.
+Wijesinghe worked as an editor of newspapers or periodicals in Sri Lanka and is known for covering controversial topics with social and cultural analyses.
 His topics have ranged from politics, arts, culture and sexuality, presented in a more colloquial language comprising satire.
 Well-known social scientist Prof. Jayadewa Uyangoda once said he learnt to use a different and more effective writing style after reading Wijesinghe's articles.